Donate Money Effectively

 For reviews of organizations that need donations, read the Charity Navigator.
 They provide ratings of each company based on finances and accountability.
 The site also tells you what impact your donation might have.

 And lastly, don't forget that your donation (no matter how big or small) is tax deductible!
-You will not pay taxes on whatever income you choose to donate -- just make sure you keep a receipt or proof of donation.
+You won't pay taxes on whatever income you choose to donate if you itemize at tax time -- just make sure you keep a receipt or proof of donation.
 This page explains all the rules and regulations surrounding charitable donations, but it's really simple.

 Where do you choose to give your hard-earned money?
 How do you choose causes to support?